Outreach and Education

 The Community Outreach Division was formally institutionalized by the Doña Ana County Board of County Commissioners in 2003.
 The Community Outreach Division provides the mechanism to reach the residents of rural communities or “colonias” in Doña Ana County.

 The Community Outreach Division works as a liaison among community residents, county programs, and other health or human service providers.
-In order to build relationships and de-centralize services, the department utilizes seven Community Resource Centers (CRCs) located in rural communities.
+In order to build relationships and de-centralize services, the department utilizes six Community Resource Centers (CRCs) located in rural communities.
 These CRCs are used by the county and other health and human service providers to deliver direct services.
-In addition, this division has traditionally been responsible for the AmeriCorps VISTA Program for the Health and Human Services Alliance & provides staff support.

 The division is responsible for county-wide outreach activities through networking, planning and community organizing in neighborhoods and rural communities by forming community coalitions to identify and address unmet health and human service needs.
 The outreach process revolves around the monthly planning meeting, the “Convivio” from the word “Convivir” (to share); this session allows the communication between county staff and the community residents to request educational classes and services.
 The division performs outreach and facilitates program services for the other HHS divisions in addition to other Doña Ana County departments.
 The Community Outreach Division coordinates the delivery of services by developing and maintaining collaborative partnerships with a variety of local providers.
 By offering a location at the centers, facilitation by County staff and/or AmeriCorps VISTA members the division is able to offer resources to the providers that offer the services.
 This is a true collaboration that benefits rural residents and accomplishes the mission of the department.